Los Angeles Metro: Fleet

 Most of Metro's bus fleet is powered by compressed natural gas (CNG), the largest such fleet in the United States.
 Using CNG reduces emissions of particulates by 90%, carbon monoxide by 80%, and greenhouse gases by 20% compared to diesel powered buses.
-The agency is also operating a limited number of battery electric buses, notably on the G Line busway, with plans to convert into a fully electric bus system Buses feature on-board visual displays and automatic voice announcement systems that announce the next stop.
+The agency is also operating a substantial number of battery electric buses, notably on the G Line busway which has seen all CNG buses replaced with battery electric ones, and has plans to convert into a fully electric bus system.
+Buses feature on-board visual displays and automatic voice announcement systems that announce the next stop.

 The Metro Rail fleet is broken down into two main types: light rail vehicles and rapid transit cars (commonly called subway cars in Los Angeles).
-Metro's light rail vehicles, used on the A, C, E, K and L Lines, are 87 ft articulated, high-floor double-ended cars, powered by overhead catenary lines, which typically run in two or three car consists.
-Metro's subway cars, used on the B and D Lines, are 75 ft electric multiple unit, married-pair cars, powered by electrified third rail, that typically run in four or six car consists.
+Metro's light rail vehicles, used on the A, C, E, and K lines, are 87 ft articulated, high-floor double-ended cars, powered by overhead catenary lines, which typically run in two or three car consists.
+The light rail lines consist of the Kinki Sharyo P3010, Siemens P2000, and the Ansaldobreda P2550.
+Metro's retired LRV fleet is the Nippon Sharyo P865/P2020 fleet.
+Metro’s subway cars, used on the B and D Lines, are 75 ft electric multiple unit, married-pair cars, powered by electrified third rail consisting of the CRRC HR4000 and the Breda A650 fleet, that typically run in four or six car consists.

 Future

-NextGen Bus Plan

-Metro is currently implementing its "NextGen Bus Plan," a major restructuring of the agencies routes.
-The plan eliminates most of the Metro Rapid routes, along with low-performing Metro Local lines, to invest in the remaining routes.
-Metro says the plan will double the number of frequent bus lines (defined as a bus every 10 minute or better) and expand midday, evening and weekend service, while ensuring that 99% of current riders continue to have a less than -mile walk to their bus stop.

-Regional Connector

-The Regional Connector is a tunnel under Downtown Los Angeles, joining the L Line at Little Tokyo Station (1st Street and Central Avenue) to the A Line and E Line at 7th Street/Metro Center.
-2 stations will the introduced in this matter, with those stations being "Grand Av Arts/Bunker Hill" and "Historic Broadway".
-This will lead to the creation of two lines, one between Long Beach and Azusa, and the other between East Los Angeles and Santa Monica.
-The project is expected to open in early 2023.

 D Line Extension

-Phase 1 of the D Line Extension will add three new subway stations to the D Line at Wilshire/La Brea, Wilshire/Fairfax, and Wilshire/La Cienega.
-Construction on Phase 1 began in 2014 and is expected to be complete in 2024.
-Phase 2 to Century City is expected to be completed in 2025, followed by Phase 3 to Westwood in 2027.
+Section 1 of the D Line Extension will add three new subway stations to the D Line at Wilshire/La Brea, Wilshire/Fairfax, and Wilshire/La Cienega.
+Construction on Section 1 began in 2014 and is expected to be complete in 2026.
+Section 2 to Century City is expected to be completed in 2026, followed by Section 3 to Westwood in 2027.